grid-line

 Clean beauty has been on the rise for over three decades.
 As with the clean food movement, consumers are becoming more aware (and concerned) about the products they put on their bodies.

-The organic skincare market is expected to grow by 8.72% per year through 2027 (Mordor Intelligence)
+The organic skincare market is expected to grow by 8.9% per year to $21.16 billion through 2030 (Grand View Research)

-The EU has banned over 150 times more ingredients than the US for use in beauty products (FDA, European Cosmetic Commission)
+The EU has banned over 150 times more ingredients than the US for use in beauty products (Chateurope)

 US-based brands looking to expand into the European market should be aware of the massive gulf between the two regions’ ingredient restrictions.
-The EU currently prohibits 1,680 ingredients from use in cosmetic products.
+The EU currently prohibits 1,751 ingredients from use in cosmetic products.
+The FDA in the US bans only 11

 Haircare Industry Statistics